ArtS/arts.github.com/index.md

     <p>
     Art ranks amongst the best web developers I have worked with.
 He has the rare combination of strong technical skills, people skills and a good awareness of the larger business challenges.
-    He is always proactive with his research and contributions to the rest of the team.
-I recommend Art thoroughly to any prospective employer and would happily work with him on any future engagements.
+    <a class="more" href="#">more...</a><span class="more-content">He is always proactive with his research and contributions to the rest of the team.
+I recommend
+    Art thoroughly to any prospective employer and would happily work with him on any future engagements.</span>
     </p>
     <small><cite>David Hodgman, Business Analyst, <a href="http://linkme.com.au">LinkMe.com.au</a></cite></small>
 </blockquote>
 <blockquote>
     <p>
     Art is an extremely talented developer with a passion to do things better.
 Art was always willing to tackle the problems others would hate.
-Never scared to refactor the most complex code.
-The quality of his work and attention to detail was a great asset to SEEK during some really challenging and complex projects.
+Never scared to refactor the most complex code. <a class="more" href="#">more...</a><span class="more-content">The quality of his work and attention to detail was a great asset to SEEK during some really challenging and complex projects.</span>
     </p>
     <small><cite>Alan Mastrantoni, Solutions Lead, <a href="http://www.seek.com.au">seek.com.au</a></cite></small>
 </blockquote>
 <blockquote>
     <p>
     Art is a highly skilled and highly motivated developer.
 He has an excellent grasp of software architecture and .net technologies.
-    His skills combined with his enthusiasm for software development make him a valuable asset to any team.
-He is definitely one of the best developers I have worked with.
+    His skills combined with his enthusiasm for software development make him a valuable asset to any team. <a class="more" href="#">more...</a><span class="more-content">He is definitely one of the best developers I have worked with.</span>
     </p>
     <small><cite>Andrew Harvey, Senior Developer, Department of Education, Victoria</cite></small>
 </blockquote>